 Do dogs have thumbs?
-While it isn’t as compelling a question as, “If a tree falls in the forest and there is no one to hear it, does it make a sound?” or “What is the sound of one hand clapping?” it does have the benefit of a definite answer.
 In the ongoing, slow-burning processes of evolution, parts of bodies adapt, change, or get left behind.
 Some of these bits and bobs get caught in limbo as vestigial structures — they’re still there, but they no longer serve a purpose.

 A dog’s front dewclaw has several functions, minor though they may be, including balance and stability when dogs are in movement over uneven terrain or making landfall after swimming.
 The front dewclaw gives a dog some assistance and control in the normal course of grooming, particularly when dogs are cleaning their heads and faces.
 You may even notice your dog making good use of it when she’s gnawing with satisfaction upon her favorite chew toy.